inventree/InvenTree/docs/docs/faq.md

 - [Bare Metal Installation](./start/install.md#updating-inventree)

 !!! warning "Invoke Update"
-    You must ensure that the `invoke update` command is perfomed *every time* you update InvenTree
+    You must ensure that the `invoke update` command is performed *every time* you update InvenTree

 ### Feature *x* does not work after update